mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 sort of reel it back, but I'm glad you're having fun Holly, but how are we making life better for someone else?
 And, you know, what's good.
 You know, cause success for any software project.
-It's not just, I did code success is something is better somewhere either at a business level or, you know, at a user level or that kind of thing.
+It's not just, I did code.
+Success is something better somewhere either at a business level or, you know, at a user level or that kind of thing.
 So on, on our side, we try and have this really diverse team, but then we also want to make sure that we're co-creating with the client.